 Kelly Clanchy

-Kelly Clanchy is a lecturer in Exercise Science for the School of Allied Health Sciences and an early career researcher.
+Kelly Clanchy is a Senior Lecturer and Program Director for the Bachelor of Clinical Exercise Physiology, School of Health Sciences and Social Work, Griffith University, and a mid-career researcher.
 Kelly received her PhD from the University of Queensland with her project relating to the promotion of physical activity participation in individuals with brain impairment.
 Her primary research area relates to the use of evidence-based, stage matched strategies for the promotion of physical activity participation and community integration for individuals with a disability.
-Additional research areas also include measurement and mediators of physical activity participation, the relationship between post-partum depression and physical activity participation and improving clinical competencies and employability outcomes for Exercise Physiology students.
+Additional research areas also include measurement and mediators of physical activity participation, and the co-design of technologies and interventions to improve practitioner and patient outcomes in rehabilitation.

 Featured Publications